oobabooga/text-generation-webui/Contributing-guidelines.md

 This project aims to provide a web interface for interacting with Large Language Models.
 As such, improvements to the UI are of high priority, including:

-* Improving the various UI functionalities.
-* Improving the arrangement of UI elements.
+* Improving the chat mode experience.
 * Improving the CSS styles under `text-generation-webui/css`, in particular, those of chat styles.

 **API**